apoorv-https/WorkQueue/README.md

 # WorkQueue

-A Distributed Background Task Processing System — originally written in Go, now also available as a **Python implementation** using FastAPI and Upstash Redis (no Docker required).
+A Distributed Background Task Processing System — Written in Python using FastAPI and Upstash Redis (no Docker required).

 **High level overview**
 ![overview](WorkQueue.png)